coracle-social/coracle/ROADMAP.md

 # Current

-- [ ] Add warning for petnames not synced (or maybe check that in connect?)
 - [ ] Add cryptic symbol somewhere showing how many hours I've put in vs sats received with a link to a dev fund page somewhere
 - [ ] Show loading/success on zap invoice screen
 - [ ] Fix iOS/safari/firefox